Are you trying to find the right assisted living facility for your loved ones?

 Are the bathrooms private and handicap accessible?

 Do rooms come furnished?
 Are there limitations to what items are allowed?

 Do residents have their own door that locks?

 Do any rooms have kitchens, or can residents keep food in their rooms?

-Is there an option for double occupancy?
+Is there an option for single and double occupancy?

 What Does the Resident Assessment Entail?